Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 The *[Count Trips at Stops](#CountTripsAtStops)* tool counts the number of transit trips that visit the stops in your transit system during a time window.
 The output is a feature class of your GTFS stops with fields indicating the number of transit trips that visit those stops.

+The *[Count Trips at Stops by Route and Direction](#CountTripsAtStopsRouteDir)* tool counts the number of transit trips that visit the stops in your transit system during a time window.
+In contrast to *Count Trips at Stops*, this tool does not combine trips from different routes or directions of travel.
+Instead, if a stop is used by multiple routes and/or directions, the stop will be duplicated in the output.

 The *[Count High Frequency Routes at Stops](#CountHighFrequencyRoutesAtStops)* tool counts the number of routes at each stop that meet a desired headway threshold.
 The output is a feature class of your GTFS stops with fields indicating trip and headway statistics along with a count of the number of routes at the stop that has headways of a desired threshold or shorter.

 Detailed instructions for each of these tools is given later in this document.